 Photography and/or video of the birth (if desired)

-I always offer a complimentary first meeting at my office, or in Seattle on Mondays at 5pm at either Capitol hill or Greenlake.
+I always offer a complimentary first meeting at my office, or in Seattle on Tuesdays at 5pm at either Capitol hill or Greenlake.
 This is just to get to know each other a little and discuss your needs and my services.
-Our interview is about fully answering your questions.
+The interview is about fully answering your questions.
 I do not charge for this meeting and there is no obligation to hire me.

 All inclusive fee: $950.
 Half paid at the first prenatal visit and the other half at the last prenatal visit.